-You will need to pay the charge and be assigned an IHS reference number before you apply for a visa; your visa application form will not be processed without it.
+If you apply for your visa online you’ll pay the charge, and be assigned an IHS number, when you pay for your application.
+If you apply by post, you’ll need to pay the charge and be assigned an IHS number before you apply for a visa; your visa application form won’t be processed without it.

 Some nationals may be exempt from the charge, but will still need to be assigned an IHS reference number.

-If you are a non-EEA national applying for immigration permission to work, study or join your family in the UK for more than 6 months you will need to pay the health surcharge and obtain an IHS reference number.
+If you’re a non-UK/EEA national applying for immigration permission to work, study or join your family in the UK for more than 6 months, you’ll need to pay the IHS surcharge and obtain an IHS reference number.

-If you are a British Overseas Territory citizen who lives in the Falkland Islands or a national of Australia or New Zealand you are exempt from the surcharge, but you must still obtain an IHS reference number.
+In particular, if you’re a British Overseas Territory citizen who lives in the Falkland Islands or a national of Australia or New Zealand, you’re exempt from the surcharge, but you must still obtain an IHS reference number.

-If you are applying for a visitor visa, or indefinite leave to remain you do not need to pay the surcharge or have an IHS reference number.
-However, if you obtain a visitor visa, you may be liable to pay for some types of NHS treatment.
+If you are applying for a Visitor visa, or Indefinite Leave to Remain, you won’t need to pay the IHS surcharge or have an IHS reference number.
+However, Visitor visa holders may be liable to pay for some types of NHS treatment.

 The exact amount you have to pay depends on how much leave you’re granted.
-You can calculate how much you will have to pay on the government website.
+You can calculate how much you’ll have to pay on the government website.